Sport sunglasses: Controlling light, enhancing performance

 This extra edge of better vision with sports sunglasses can manifest itself in different ways, depending on the sport.
 In golf, for example, tinted lenses can enhance contrast between light and dark patterns of the grass on greens, enabling you to "read" greens better for more accurate putting.

-In tennis, softball and baseball, tinted lenses can help you see the rotation of the ball more clearly so you can make better contact with your racket or bat.
+In tennis, softball and cricket, tinted lenses can help you see the rotation of the ball more clearly so you can make better contact with your racket or bat.

 For biking, sunglasses with the appropriate lenses may help you see better down the road or trail for a safer ride, especially when travelling downhill at high speeds.